 Contributions to a Coverdell Education Savings Account are reported on IRS Form 5498-ESA.

 14. Is There Anything Else I Should Know?

-As the IRS clarifies its interpretation of the Coverdell Education Savings Account provisions of the Code, revised or updated information will be
+As the IRS clarifies its interpretation of the Coverdell Education Savings Account provisions of the Code, revised or updated information will be provided to you.

 Coverdell Education Savings Custodial Account